Bandar Utama MRT station: Park and Ride

 Bandar Utama MRT station has an adjoining park and ride facility which is located at levels B1 and B2 of the 1 Powerhouse Building.
 Access to the park and ride facility is via Entrance A and the pedestrian link bridge that connects the station with 1Powerhouse.
 The facility has around 500 bays.

-The park and ride facility is provided by the owners of the 1Powerhouse Building, Bandar Utama City Centre Sdn Bhd, and not the owner or operator of the MRT Sungai Buloh-Kajang Line.
+The park and ride facility is provided by the owners of the 1Powerhouse Building, Bandar Utama City Centre Sdn Bhd, and not the owner or operator of the MRT Kajang Line.
 As a result, the parking charges are determined by the owner.

-MRT users (except for those who board trains at six stations nearest to Bandar Utama MRT station) are charged a flat rate of 4 ringgit Malaysia per entry per day.
+MRT users (except for those who board trains at six stations nearest to Bandar Utama MRT station) are charged a flat rate of RM4.30 per entry per day.
 As the parking facility does not use the Touch 'n Go electronic purse system for payment, MRT users must verify their status with their Touch 'n Go cards used on the MRT at the parking payment machines at the park and ride facility in order to enjoy the flat rate.

 MRT users who board trains at the Kota Damansara, Surian, Mutiara Damansara, Taman Tun Dr Ismail, Phileo Damansara and Pusat Bandar Damansara stations do not qualify for the flat rate charges (because the flat fee is only applicable to MRT riders who have travelled more than 3 MRT Stations away from Bandar Utama MRT).

 The park and ride facility is separate from the upper floor parking which are meant for 1Powerhouse occupants, including guests of the Avante Hotel which is part of the building.
 Park and ride flat rate charges are not available at the upper floor parking, where hourly parking charges apply.